 This post may contain affiliate links that, at no additional cost to you, I may earn a small commission.
 Read our Disclosure Policy.

-Today I’m sharing some photos taken during my kitchen remodel from the One Room Challenge from Calling It Home!
+Today I’m sharing some photos of my kitchen remodel during along with some picture of before the remodel.
+I’m joining the One Room Challenge from Calling It Home!
 To get an idea of how it originally looked, check out the before images and information here.

 Edited to add: Scroll down to the bottom of the post to see all the blog posts related to this kitchen.
 There are a lot!!